pondscan/pork_bot/README.md

 - The bot is set up to run automatically every hour using GitHub Actions.
 You can check the `.github/workflows/tweet-pork-stats.yml` file for the schedule configuration.

 ## Contact
 I am available for hire to build Twitter bots and automation solutions.
-Feel free to reach out to me on X (formerly Twitter) at [@pondscan](https://twitter.com/pondscan).
+Feel free to reach out to me on X at [@pondscan](https://twitter.com/pondscan).